Adversarial Deep Reinforcement Learning for Improving the Robustness of Multi-agent Autonomous Driving Policies: Results Analysis

 \subsection{Improving Victim ACs Performance by Retraining}

 By retraining the victim ACs using inputs from $R_{collision}$- and $R_{offroad}$-based adversaries, we check whether the ACs' driving performance improved in terms of reduced collisions and offroad steering errors, compared to the stage before retraining.
 The evaluation results are shown in Table~\ref{tab:RQ1_RQ2}.
 Specifically, the rate of collision with cars and other objects decreased for the victims retrained using $R_{offroad}$-based adversary.
 The reason is that $R_{offroad}$-based adversary provides adversarial examples for victim ACs by maintaining collision-free distance, therefore helping victims to learn how to avoid collisions while crossing an intersection. $R_{collision}$ did not help much during the retraining process of the victim agents.

-It is mainly due to its collision-focused driving nature and thus the victims were unable to learn to avoid collision with each other.
+It is mainly due to its collision-focused driving nature and thus the victims were unable to learn to avoid collisions with each other.
+Victims face collisions that are intentional by the adversary and most of the time they are unable to recover from such collisions in the episodic runs.
 Victim 2, being a weaker policy among the two ACs, also ended up colliding with road objects.
 Similarly, the number of offroad steering errors is reduced for the victims retrained using $R_{offroad}$ based adversarial policy since they slowed down after having collisions with other cars while retraining against $R_{collision}$, resulting in less space for improving the offroad steering behavior.

+Victims have neither seen such collision-focused drivers during baseline training, nor they are prepared for recovery steps when they face one in retraining.
+This is usually the case in training ACs in simulated or real-world datasets.
+The reason we have added $R_{collision}$ in our experiments is to show that it is not practical to add collision-focused driving cars around victims in a multi-agent environment.
+We need a better and more efficient framework where not only the RL-based AC victims are tested but also their robustness is improved.

 Furthermore, the results show that the time to detect the first collision has been increased after retraining with the $R_{collision}$-based adversarial policy.
-For the $R_{offroad}$-based adversarial policy, even if the time to first collision increased for only one victim AC, the overall rate of collision has decreased significantly for both ACs.
-This is because after the first collision, the ACs were are able to recover from failure states and continue with the safe driving behavior.
+For the $R_{offroad}$-based adversarial policy, even if the time to the first collision increased for only one victim AC, the overall rate of collision has decreased significantly for both ACs.
+This is because, after the first collision, the ACs were able to recover from failure states and continue with the safe driving behavior.